m3gan-m/CIDM-6395-Capstone/Assignment1.md

 What do you wish you knew and/or don't realize you are missing        | Through the Data Analytics courses I have taken so far through this degree, I have found I need better practice and experience completing certain processes using REST API, VPS servers, myPHPadmin, Jupyter notebooks, etc. During the semester I completed CIDM 5310, I worked through many challenges in understanding how to set these programs up to function properly, sometimes needing reinstalls due to needing to reset a root password.
 While the concept of using some programs seems straightforward, the actual work while in them felt more complicated and less intuitive.
 I feel spending more time with peers or instructors could aid in learning best use methods for completing necessary actions.
 &nbsp;
-***Data Mining and Management***                 | ***&nbsp;*** What is it; Why is it important       | TBD.
+***Data Mining and Management***                 | ***&nbsp;*** What is it; Why is it important       | In cybersecurity, machine learning algorithms use data minging techniques to improve their ability to detect a wider range of cyber attacks.
+Teams can also employ reinforcement learning to automate repetitive tasks, resulting in more efficient IT and security processes.
+This ensures a reliable, secure, and accurate data analysis process.
 Samples of work        | &nbsp;
 CIDM 6350        | [https://github.com/m3gan-m/CIDM-6350](https://github.com/m3gan-m/CIDM-6350)
 CIDM 6351        | [https://github.com/m3gan-m/CIDM-6351](https://github.com/m3gan-m/CIDM6351)
 &nbsp;
-***Systems Development***                 | ***&nbsp;*** What is it; Why is it important        | TBD.
+***Systems Development***                 | ***&nbsp;*** What is it; Why is it important        | Integrating data analysis in software and system development is a must.
+Doing so enables data-driven decision-making throughout the different areas of the development process.
+Data-driven decisions lead to more successful outcomes and reduced development risks.
 Samples of work        | &nbsp;
 CIDM 6303        | [https://github.com/m3gan-m/CIDM-6303](https://github.com/m3gan-m/CIDM-6303)
 CIDM 6325        | [https://github.com/m3gan-m/CIDM-6325](https://github.com/m3gan-m/CIDM-6325)
 &nbsp;
-***Networking and Cybersecurity***                 | ***&nbsp;*** What is it; Why is it important        | TBD.
+***Networking and Cybersecurity***                 | ***&nbsp;*** What is it; Why is it important        | A large benefit of big data analytics for networking and cybersecurity is to detect and respond to digital threats.
+Being quick and effortless is key.
+Data anlysis tools can provide detailed alerts and reports, outlining the nature and severity of a problem and tips to mitigate future digital threat attempts.
+Combining data mining and cybersecurity allows for determining features of cyber attacks and improving attack detection processes long term.
 Samples of work        | &nbsp;
 CIDM 6340        | [https://github.com/m3gan-m/CIDM-6340](https://github.com/m3gan-m/CIDM-6340)
 CIDM 6341        | [https://github.com/m3gan-m/CIDM-6341](https://github.com/m3gan-m/CIDM-6341)